huynhdinhluyen/elecee/README.md

-# Electrical Preorder System Backend
+# Elecee

-Preorder Management System for managing technology product preorder campaigns, orders, payments and notifications.
+Elecee is a preorder management system for managing technology product preorder campaigns, orders, payments and notifications.

 ## Technologies